davidshepherd7/electric-operator/README.md

 `electric-operator-prose-rules`.

+Other customisation options are available to tweak behaviour for some modes.
+Use `M-x customize-apropos <RET> electric-operator` to see the full list and set them as normal using `setq`, customize etc. as you prefer.

 ## Programming language support

 A number of basic operator rules are defined for any major mode, so if your